 The potential to recreate itself in better ways, after all, is in the buffet’s very DNA.
 Its earliest iteration, feasting, is a tradition that dates back centuries, in foodways around the world.
 Cultures have long used such all-you-can-eat affairs to promote feelings of fraternity, to repurpose leftovers, and even as a source of culinary innovation, as the need to differentiate dishes demands new ways of mixing ingredients.

 I admit it: I miss the buffet.
 With COVID cases back on the rise, I won’t be returning to one anytime soon.
 But I look forward to the day I’ll be back to fill my plate once again.
-A truth about the buffet is that it keeps you wanting more.
+Because a truth about the buffet is that it keeps you wanting more.

 It makes me think back to my family’s favorite buffet story, which takes place, fittingly, just a few miles off the Las Vegas Strip at Sam’s Town’s now-shuttered “Great Buffet.”
 As we were nearing the end of the night, a family friend opened her purse, placed a napkin over its contents, and scooped a serving of trifle—a dessert with thin layers of cake soaked in sherry or wine, fruit, and cream—straight inside.
 I remember the jiggle as it settled before she carefully closed the bag around it.